 So where is the problem?

-Pray often.
-Prayer is a wonderful way to begin and end a day, but it is also very easy to take mere moments throughout the day to thank Him, to ask for continued help, or just to say hello.
+Prayer is a wonderful way to begin and end each day, but it is also very easy to take mere moments throughout the day to thank Him, to ask for continued help, or just to say hello.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson